 It’s a job you can do with simple tools and materials, at least at first.
 But like many things, you can keep it as simple or get as advanced as you like.
 And while you won’t do your first car in 15 minutes, it’s easy to divide a car project into 15-minute-per-day steps, especially if you work on two or three of them at once, and at the end of a week you’ll have a few nice cars to show for your time and effort.

 A commenter identified it as a Go-Bots command center.
 I seem to recall it doubled as a carrying case as well.
 Go-Bots, if you missed that particular month of the 1980s, were transforming toys, like Transformers, that transformed from robots to vehicles.
-I was in third or fourth grade when they arrived in the small town an hour south of St. Louis, where I was living at the time.
+I was in third or fourth grade when they arrived in the small town where I was living, an hour south of St. Louis.
 They were made by Tonka, a mighty toy company, but they were a flash in the pan.

 Christopher Mims argues that 3D printing is the next Virtual Reality.
 I think he misses the point.
 I see 3D printing as having a bright future, but not because I see it as necessarily the future of mass production.
 I see 3D printing taking over the fringes, because it makes small-scale manufacturing practical.